osseonews/vike-app-cfp/README.md

 Update: We have installed Miniflare on this repo and started the integration.
 You can now mock Cloudflare KV with this repo on dev.

-2. Add Itty Router and then error for APIs and front end
+2. Add Itty Router to Miniflare
 3. Protect API routes
 4. Catch collections/ and products/ blank, non-handle, routes.
 Right now going to products/ without a handle will cause an error 404 not found.
 Requires route functions. see: https://vike.dev/route-function and https://github.com/vikejs/vike/blob/main/examples/layouts-react/pages/starship/%2Broute.js
 5. 404 for handles not found for categories and products, example if products/nonexist - product doesn't exist throw 404